reciprocalreviews/reciprocalapp/DESIGN.md

 ## Submission `/source/[id]/submission`

+> [!IMPORTANT]
+> All functionality below is specific to compensation

 The purpose of a submission page is to allow editors and scholars to see information about the submission.
 This page will not have any major functionality, unless future versions of RR also support reviewing activity itself.
 In those future versions, this would be the route where scholars access the submission draft and submit reviews and meta reviews, and discuss the submission to come to a recommendation.

 # Notifications

+RR will also send periodic reminders based on time-based events:

+- [ ] `Source`s are checked daily for a certain proportion of support, and editors are notified when the petition exceeds that threshold.
+- [ ] send `scholar`s periodic reminders to update their availability

+> [!IMPORTANT]
+> Emails below are specific to compensation

+- [ ] Send `minters` periodic reminders of unapproved transactions, based on the frequency set in the `Transactions` page

 RR will have dedicated email adresses for each source that, if sent to, will generate events and data that is user facing.